 As a landscape architect, it’s no wonder Mackay has a knack for urban design and renewal.
 “It’s a building that was ripe for reuse,” she says.
 “It’s a temporary spot, of course, but … we’ll never have this much space [again].
 It’s really fun.”

-Earlier this month the couple were given 30 days to vacate their original digs down the road.
+In early February, the couple were given 30 days to vacate their original digs down the road.
 It was a blow, and one they don’t want to dwell on.
 Instead, they’re looking ahead.
 “We reluctantly moved out of there and it was really short notice,” says Mackay.
 “But we took a difficult situation and were lucky to be able to turn it around quickly.

 “The Parade’s got such a good feeling.
 There’s a lot of people walking [past].
 We’re still in the same area … we’re seeing all the same faces.”